• Nov 21, 2025

 • Scrutiny of transactions undertaken throughout the course of the relationship (including, where necessary, the source of funds).
 This is to ensure that the transactions are consistent with the company’s knowledge of the corporate customer, their business, and risk profile

-• Ensuring that the documents or information obtained for CDD purposes is kept up to date.
+• Ensuring that the documents or information obtained for CDD purposes are kept up to date.

-The above measures help companies know their customers better, assess risks, and ensure that partners are not involved in money laundering, terrorist financing, or financial crime.
+The above measures enable companies to better understand their customers, assess risks, and ensure that partners are not involved in money laundering, terrorist financing, or other financial crimes.

 Businesses must keep copies of documents obtained through conducting due diligence on both individuals and companies.
-Regulatory bodies mandate that businesses retain all documentation for at least five years after the end of a customer relationship or completion of a transaction.
+Regulatory bodies require businesses to retain all documentation for at least five years after the end of a customer relationship or the completion of a transaction.
 In some high-risk cases, an extended retention period may be required.
 These records should contain the following:

 • Customer information